PrincetonUniversity/HPC_R_Workshop/02_running_a_basic_job/README.md

 This job will be so short you'll probably not be able to run these.

-Output from stdout (i.e. any print statements) will be by default written to a file labeled `slurm-XXXXXXX.out` in the current working directoy from which you call sbatch.
+Output from stdout (i.e. any print statements) will be by default written to a file labeled `slurm-XXXXXXX.out` in the current working directory from which you call sbatch.
 You can pick a different location with the `#SBATCH --output=myfilename.out` parameter.

 Other files you write (i.e. a pickled .RData or .csv of results) will output based on the working